The Selectivity and Competition of the Mind's Eye in Visual Perception: Background

 \subsection{Background in Visual Selectivity}

 \textbf{Theme 1: Selectivity in the visual cortex can be achieved through competition.} Research has shown that neurons within the brain are selective to certain stimuli.
 Early work by Hubel and Wiesel demonstrated that cat V1 neurons were sensitive to the placement, orientation, and direction of movement of oriented edges \cite{hubel1962receptive}.
 Neurons at this level compete to represent stimuli as evidenced by the mutual suppression of their visually evoked responses in their receptive field \cite{kastner2001neural}.
 This surround suppression can be explained by a local competitive mechanisms operating within a cortical column \cite{you2016surround}.
 We see similar patterns of stimulus selectivity at higher levels of the brain i.e. in the inferior temporal gyrus or IT, where regions are selective to specific objects, faces, body parts, places, and words.
 Literature shows competition between these high level areas, e.g. words and faces, for cortical territory \cite{kubota2019word}.
 Additionally, we know that these high-level areas are actively competing at time of inference since object grouping based upon canonical configurations have shown to reduce competitive interactions as fewer disparate objects need to compete for a representation \cite{kaiser2014object}.
 Also neurons selective for different objects mutually inhibit each other in the presence of their preferred stimulus \cite{norman2012category}, evidenced by a measured reduced blood oxygen level during competitive interactions among stimuli.
-These interactions have been found in V1, V2, and V4 of the visual cortex \cite{nagy2011sensory}.
-As a result, we observe that a high majority of neurons are not being activated simultaneously.
-In fact, many neurons are silent most of the time, with only a few percent of neurons spiking at any one time.
-Given a specific stimulus, only a highly selective, small subset of neurons will activate \cite{shoham2006silent}.
+As a result, we observe that given a specific stimulus, only a highly selective, small subset of neurons will activate \cite{shoham2006silent}.